GoogleCloudPlatform/opentelemetry-operations-go/exporter/collector/breaking-changes.md

 ## OTLP Summary

 The old exporter relied on upstream conversion of OTLP Summary into Gauge and Cumulative points.
-The new exporter performas this conversion itself, which means summary metric descriptors will include label description for `percentile` labels.
+The new exporter performs this conversion itself, which means summary metric descriptors will include label description for `percentile` labels.